ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/cross-hmg-data-analytics-engineering-conference-2025.md

 The conference opened with powerful keynote addresses in both locations.
 In **London**, **Hugh Stickland**, the Ministry of Justice’s Chief Data Officer and Chief Scientific Adviser, emphasised the strategic importance of data and the evolving role of data engineering in supporting better services and smarter policymaking.

-In **Manchester**, **Anis Khan**, Head of Data Engineering at the Ministry of Justice, reflected on the exponential growth of the department’s data engineering capability.
+In **Manchester**, **Anis Khan**, Head of Data Engineering at the Ministry of Justice, reflected on the exponential growth of the department’s analytics engineering and data engineering capability.
 He described how data now drives strategic decisions, even as teams navigate the complexity of modernising legacy systems and embracing new technologies.

 Across both talks, one clear message stood out: